-The performance conditions for the PSP currently comprise two measures:
+As mentioned above, the performance conditions for the PSP currently comprise two measures:

-- Three-year relative Total Return (TR, growth in NTA plus dividends) - Three-year relative Total Shareholder Return (TSR, increase in price of an ordinary share plus dividends)
+- O Three-year relative Total Return (TR, growth in NTA per share plus dividends) - o Three-year relative Total Shareholder Return (TSR, increase in price of an ordinary share plus dividends)

-The Committee believes that these two measures are currently the most appropriate measures of long-term success for Capco as long-term relative performance provides an appropriately objective and relevant measure of Capco's success, which is strongly aligned with shareholders' interests.
+$The Committee \ believes \ that \ these \ two \ measures \ are \ currently \ the \ most \ appropriate \ measures \ of \ long-term \ success \ for \ Capco \ as \ long-term \ relative \ performance \ provides \ an \ appropriately \ objective \ and \ relevant \ measure \ of \ Capco's \ success, \ which is \ strongly \ aligned \ with \ shareholders' interests.$

-The Committee believes that NTA growth is an important internal measure of success for Capco at this time.
-Accordingly, the Committee considered it appropriate to reward NTA performance in both the short- and long-term incentive arrangements, with a one-year absolute NTA target being used in respect of the annual bonus arrangements and three-year relative NTA (as the main component of three-year Total Return) being used in respect of the long-term incentives.
+The Committee believes that NAV growth is an important internal measure of success for Capco at this time.
+Accordingly, the Committee considered it appropriate to reward NAV performance in both the short- and long-term incentive arrangements, with a one-year absolute NTA target being used in respect of the annual bonus arrangements and three-year relative NTA (as the main component of three-year Total Return) being used in respect of the long-term incentives.
+NAV is used as a performance measure by over half of FTSE 350 property companies in their long-term incentive arrangements.